 Rent and Escalation Clauses

 Rent is another critical component of hangar lease agreements.
 Bill emphasizes the importance of understanding not just the initial rent but also any escalation clauses.
-These clauses dictate how the rent will increase over time, often based on inflation rates or fixed percentage increments.
+These clauses dictate how the rent may increase over time, sometimes based on inflation rates or fixed percentage increments.

 Compliance with Aviation Regulations

 Aviation regulations are non-negotiable, and hangar leases must comply with all relevant laws.
-Bill points out that tenants should be aware of Federal Aviation Administration (FAA) regulations although there aren’t any specific Texas regulations required by state law.
+Bill points out that tenants should be aware of relevant Federal Aviation Administration (FAA) regulations.
+Any airport receiving federal funds are subject to many considerations in leasing hangars.
+All leases at airports receiving federal funds are subject to federal regulations.

 The Texas Department of Transportation (TxDOT) has an aviation division that makes safety recommendations.
 They recommend things such as environmental considerations, particularly concerning fuel storage and handling.
 A lease agreement should clearly state that the hangar and its operations will adhere to any required federal regulations to avoid legal troubles.